nowol/DesertOctopus/Docs/KrakenSerializer.md

   * It is up to the user of the serializer to ensure that the objects can be safely serialized
 * Serialize all fields (private, public, etc) of an object
 * Thread safe
-* Supports interface `ISerializable` to allow dictionaries to be correctly serialized
+* Supports interface `ISerializable`
+  * Your class needs to have the corresponding serialization constructor otherwise it will be serialized as a normal class
 * Respect the `NotSerialized` attribute
 * Supported types:
   * All primitive types